IBM-Design/design-website/src/content/index.md

 ---

 <title-block fade="true">
-It’s time to change the design game.
+It’s time to change<br>the design game.
 <span>We’re all in.</span>
 </title-block>